-Where to Ribbon: Design > Diagram > Add>

-find the UML Structural > Component

-Component Browser window Toolbar : New

-Diagram Diagram icon > UML Structural >

-Component

-Browser window context menu Add

-Diagram > UML Structural >

-Component

-Usage of the The Component diagram can be used to

-Component model logical or physical parts of a

-Diagram system including current and future state

-Components.
-Application Architectures

-often use a number of Component

-diagrams to describe the architecture of

-the applications and how they interact.

-The interaction between the applications

-can be shown using a combination of

-Ports and Provided or Required

-Interfaces that describe how the

-Components are wired together.

-Options for Component diagrams can be drawn at a

-the number of levels of formality, from

-Component simple diagrams that show the

-Diagram dependencies between Components to

-sophisticated diagrams using Ports,

-Interfaces and Information flows.
+Where to find the Component Diagram Ribbon: Design > Diagram > Add Diagram > UML Structural > Component Browser window Toolbar : New Diagram icon > UML Structural > Component Browser window context menu Add Diagram > UML Structural > Component Usage of the Component Diagram The Component diagram can be used to model logical or physical parts of a system including current and future state Components.
+Application Architectures often use a number of Component diagrams to describe the architecture of the applications and how they interact.
+The interaction between the applications can be shown using a combination of Ports and Provided or Required Interfaces that describe how the Components are wired together.
+Options for the Component Diagram Component diagrams can be drawn at a number of levels of formality, from simple diagrams that show the dependencies between Components to sophisticated diagrams using Ports, Interfaces and Information flows.